 You Can always Eat & Shop at Atlantis: Marina Village

 While few would stay at the Comfort Inn and never venture over to Atlantis, there are many good reasons to visit including a variety of eateries on the Atlantis property.
 Numerous casual shacks serve simple burgers, salads and sandwiches, and you are expected to eat in your swimsuit.
 These are a convenient lunch option if you don’t want to stray far from the lagoon pool or lazy river ride.
 There are more pricy eateries that are fine dining options.
-We had a very good meal at Virgil’s, for example, an authentic barbeque restaurant that’s an offshoot of a famous New York City place.
+We had a very good meal at Carmine’s, for example, an authentic family-style Italian restaurant that’s an offshoot of a famous New York City place.

 If you want to get a dose of retail therapy with authentic flavor, head to the Straw Market in Nassau, a few minutes’ taxi ride from the hotel.
 You are expected to negotiate the price for handmade Bahamian crafts at this lively outdoor artisan market.